vaiish371/tp/docs/UserGuide.md

 ***

 ### 2.2.3 Listing Students in Module: `list student`

-This command lists the names of students assigned to the current module you have selected.
-This is slightly different from the `list student details` command as sometimes we would just want to view a list of the students enrolled in a module without needing their personal details.
+Lists the names of students assigned to the current module you have selected.
+This is slightly different from the `list student details` command, allowing you to view just the names of the students assigned to a module.

 Format: `list student`